Sanctuary Wood Museum (Hill 62)

 This site is now one of the few places on the Ypres Salient battlefields where an original trench layout can be seen in some semblance of what it might have looked like.
 Elsewhere the trenches were filled in and ploughed over by returning farmers leaving only the occasional chalky outline of what had once been there.

-Part of the tunnel running under Sanctuary Wood
+Part of the tunnel under Sanctuary Wood.

 In the early 1980s some ground collapsed and revealed the previously undiscovered 4 foot high 'L' shaped tunnel built by British Army engineers.